Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Related Work and Further Background

-The $k$-RNG belongs to the class of proximity graphs, a family of graphs in which two vertices are connected if they are in some sense close to each other (see \citealp{touissant_overview_proxgraphs}, for a basic survey or \citealp{proxgraphs_Bose}, for a more recent paper).
-Beside the $k$-RNG, Gabriel graphs \citep{gabriel_sokal} and $k$-nearest neighbor graphs are prominent examples of proximity graphs. \\
+The $k$-RNG belongs to the class of proximity graphs: two vertices are connected if they are in some sense close to each other (see \citealp{touissant_overview_proxgraphs}, for a basic survey or \citealp{proxgraphs_Bose}, for a more recent paper).
+Beside the $k$-RNG, Gabriel graphs \citep{gabriel_sokal} and $k$-NN graphs are prominent examples of proximity graphs. \\

-The $1$-RNG, simply known as RNG, has been used in various applications (see \citealp{touissant_rng_applications}, for a review and detailed references).
-In particular, instance-based classification, that is taking a majority vote of a point's neighbors in the RNG for inferring its label, has been studied and empirically shown to be competitive with the traditional $k$-NN rule in \citet{sanchez_classification_proxgraphs} and \citet{touissant_prox_graphs_inst_learning}.
-Besides, instance-based classification based on the RNG neighborhood has been used for prototype selection for the $1$-NN rule \citep{touissant_prox_graphs_for_protoselec,sanchez_protoselec_proxgraphs}.
-The RNG has been successfully used for spectral clustering in \citet{correa_rng_spectralclust}.
-There, the authors applied a strategy of assigning locally adapted edge weights.
-However, the experiments in Section~\ref{exp_art_clustering} show that such a strategy is dispensable and that using the $k$-RNG weighted as in \eqref{edge_weights} or even unweighted yields reasonable results as well. \\
+The $1$-RNG, which is simply known as RNG, has been used in a wide range of applications (see \citealp{touissant_rng_applications}, for a review and detailed references).
+Most interesting for us are its use in classification and clustering as related to our Algorithms \ref{algorithm_rng_classification} and \ref{algorithm_rng_clustering}, respectively: Instance-based classification based on the RNG neighborhood, that is inferring a point's label by taking a majority vote of the point's neighbors in the RNG, has been empirically shown to be competitive with the $k$-NN classifier in \citet{sanchez_classification_proxgraphs} and \citet{touissant_prox_graphs_inst_learning}.
+Instance-based classification based on the RNG neighborhood has also been used for prototype selection for the $1$-NN classifier \citep{touissant_prox_graphs_for_protoselec,sanchez_protoselec_proxgraphs}.
+The RNG has been used for spectral clustering in \citet{correa_rng_spectralclust} with a strategy of assigning locally adapted edge weights.
+Our experiments in Section~\ref{exp_art_clustering} show that such a strategy is dispensable and that using the $k$-RNG weighted as in \eqref{edge_weights}, or also unweighted, yields reasonable results as well. \\